alexpapagrigoriou/brainfuck_compiler/README.md

 ./bf sample_bf_code/helloWorld.bf
 ```

-This will compile the Brainfuck code and produce an executable named `a.out` by default.
+This will compile the Brainfuck code and produce an executable named `a.out` by default **inside the `bin` directory**.

+> **Note:** All compiled executables are saved in the `bin` directory by default.

-To specify a custom name for the output executable, use the -o flag.
-For example, to name the executable program, run either:
+To specify a custom name for the output executable, use the `-o` flag.
+For example, to name the executable `program`, run either:

 ```bash
 ./bf sample_bf_code/helloWorld.bf -o program